 How Does the Employer Want the Documents Sent

-The employer may request that you attach your resume/cover letter to an email, send it in the mail, or include it in the body of your email?
+The employer may request that you attach your resume and cover letter to an email, send it in the mail, or include it in the body of your email.
 Prior to sending out your materials, be sure to follow the employers' directions exactly as stated in the listing.

 Follow Up to Make Sure the Employer Has Received Your Documents

 After sending out your application materials it is important to check to make sure the employer has received everything they need from you.
 By following up with the employer, you can also get an indication of when the employer plans on making a decision and what the next step in the process will be.
 This also lets the employer know that you are still very interested in the internship.